 Most people would think it’s reasonable to be able to – you made it, so you can sell it, right?
 Unfortunately not!

-Thankfully, copyright is generally agreed upon in most countries in the world, so there aren’t that many differences in copyright law that may have been present in the past, although there are some differences, so be careful of this.
+Thankfully, copyright is generally agreed upon in most countries in the world, so there aren’t that many differences in copyright law that may have been present in the past.
+However, there are some differences, so be careful of this.

-Nowadays, it’s pretty straightforward to understand.
-As a general rule, copyright always remains with the artist, and it lasts for their entire life and 70 years after their death.
+As a general rule, copyright always remains with the artist, lasting for their entire life and 70 years after their death.

 This just means that they own the rights to it, and any reproduction of the art can only be done by the artist themselves or those who have express permission to do so.